infoatgodreams/GoDreams-Repository/Volume 2/Current Reality/India CCIs/Child Care Institutions; Aftercare InterventionsnA case of Madhya Pradesh.md

 ### Govt of India aftercare Initiatives

-- The Ministry of Women and Child Development is implementing a Centrally Sponsored Scheme i.e. &#39;Child Protection Services&#39;
+- The Ministry of Women and Child Development is implementing a Centrally Sponsored Scheme i.e. Child Protection Services&#39;
   - The Scheme also identify suitable NGOs that can provide After Care Programmes.
   - The SCPS (State Child Protection Society) shall release grants up to a maximum of Rs.
 2,000/- per child per month to the NGO implementing the After Care Programme to meet the basic needs of the child/youth including food, clothing, health care and shelter and age appropriate needs